flightaware/tohil/Doc/tutorial/tohil_tcl.rst

 Using tohil from Rivet
 **********************

-Rivet is an Apache webserver module that provides among other things a way for webpages to be made from HTML files with embedded Tcl code that executes when the page is requested.
+`Apache Rivet <https:/https://tcl.apache.org/rivet/>`_ is an Apache webserver module that provides among other things a way for webpages to be made from HTML files with embedded Tcl code that executes when the page is requested.

 From a Rivet page, in some of your Tcl code, invoke `package require tohil`.